 If you keep your distance when you see a big-rig in traffic, it’s probably because you recognize the risk.
 When large trucks crash, they cause far more damage than private passenger vehicle accidents.
 At 10,000 pounds plus, large trucks are massive compared to cars, SUVs, and pickup trucks.
 When a large vehicle and a smaller vehicle collide, the consequences are often severe.
 Large trucks’ weight and speed often combine to cause crushing damage, and vehicle occupants often sustain life-altering injuries.

 Truckers often speed because they’re driving to beat a deadline.
 Some truckers drive while exhausted due to lack of sleep and from traveling long distances in short times.
 Other truckers engage in bad driving habits, such as speeding, driving while distracted, or driving after consuming alcohol or drugs.
-Sometimes, truck drivers cause a serious accident because they’re simply unqualified to take a big rig on the road. below our experienced truck accident lawyers discuss what your avenue are for compensation after a unqualified truck driver accident and which parties can be held responsible.
+Sometimes, truck drivers cause a serious accident because they’re simply unqualified to take a big rig on the road. below our experienced truck accident lawyers discuss what your avenue is for compensation after a unqualified truck driver accident and which parties can be held responsible.

 What Is an Unqualified Driver?